Fourth-and-Four/NFL-Big-Data-Bowl-2021/README.md

 <a id='section_1'></a>
 ## About the Project:
 > Football is a physical sport that requires true teamwork to win a game.
 Offense usually gets all the glitz and glamour of scoring while defenses often don't get the credit they deserve.
 Our Data Science Team ```Fourth and Four``` will dive through the A gap to understand what can help defenses stop a completed pass.
-We will be using the [NFL Big Data Bowl 2021](https://www.kaggle.com/c/nfl-big-data-bowl-2021/overview) data sets to use existing features and engineer features to create a classification machine learning model that will accurately predict an incomplete pass.
+We will be using the [NFL Big Data Bowl 2021](https://www.kaggle.com/c/nfl-big-data-bowl-2021/overview) data sets to use existing features and engineer features to create a classification machine learning model that will accurately predict a defense stopping a completed pass.
 ___

 <br>